alecxe/eslint-plugin-protractor/docs/rules/limit-selector-depth.md

 This rule is based on [`css-selector-parser`](https://github.com/mdevils/node-css-selector-parser) parsing abilities.

-Any use of the following patterns are considered warnings (with the default depth value of `5`):
+:thumbsdown: Any use of the following patterns are considered warnings (with the default depth value of `5`):

 ```js
 element(by.css(".content > table > tbody > tr:nth-child(2) > td.cell > input#email"));